Skip Navigation

 Middle School Grades 6-8 Grading Categories

-These grading categories and percentages are preset in SchoolMAX for courses with credit value.
+These grading categories and percentages are preset in the student information system for courses with credit value.

 Teachers may not change the percentages in these grading categories in their gradebooks.